 The world’s greatest musicians perform in a huge golden concert hall in Vienna.
-To see inside, you could buy a ticket to the next performance.
-Another alternative is to simply take the in-house tour of the Musikverein.
+To see inside, you can buy a ticket to the next performance, or…simply take the in-house tour of the Musikverein.

 - Visit, for example, the two main concert halls in all their decorative glory